mikeobrien/graphite/readme.md

 *...taking the friction out of Web Api.*

-## Overview

 Graphite is a simple, lightweight, convention based web framework built on Web Api.
-It is heavily inspired by the brilliant web framework [FubuMVC](https://fubumvc.github.io/).
+It is heavily inspired by the brilliant web framework FubuMVC.

+## Getting Started

+Getting started guide and documentation can be found [here](http://graphiteweb.io).

+## Install

+Graphite can be found on nuget.
+Install the following packages:

+    PM> Install-Package Microsoft.AspNet.WebApi.WebHost (If hosting with ASP.NET) PM> Install-Package GraphiteWeb
+    PM> Install-Package GraphiteWeb.StructureMap

+## Features

 - Can run side-by-side with existing Web Api controllers.
 - IoC is baked in from the ground up.